 Jason: Oh now you ask the challenging question.
 I'll have to find it for you.
-But this is what I would point you to.
-Do you know that the UN publishes an annual report on happiness—on global happiness?
+But this is this is what I would point you to.
+Do you know that the UN publishes an annual report on happiness—on global happiness.
 It looks at if you really want to look at the well-being of a country, GDPs are the worst possible measure.
 They've been to several countries with economists who have been pursuing this idea of "gross domestic happiness."One of the things they found is that the countries that do the best on gross domestic happiness are in the Danish region.
 And what do they have in common?

 They all have universal health care.